 CMS Clubs at a glance

-Advisor - Ms. LoDolce
+Advisor - Ms. Landsee

 Art Club meets during the second semester and is open to all BCMS students.
 It is a fun & free opportunity to participate in hands-on arts.
 Perfect fit for those who love aet but can't fit a class into their schedule!
 Enrollment will be limited to the first 30 students that turn in their forms to Ms. LoDolce.

 BCMS Drama Club is open to all 6th, 7th and 8th graders.
-Our club introduces students to the many aspects of theater both on stage and behind the scenes.
+The club introduces students to the many aspects of theater both on stage and behind the scenes.
 Students experience the audition process, producing a show, and performing.
 The culmination of our club is a stage production where our students perform for parents, staff, and the community.
 Our club has monthly meetings in the Fall.
 In the Winter, around December/January is when we have auditions and begin our season.
 There will be posters and announcements indicating when our meetings will take place.
 Once our season is underway, a formal schedule will be sent home with students.
 Lights, camera, action!

 Advisor - Ms Letsinger